tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 {:br}

-In prior versions of TLS, the CertificateRequest message carried a vector of signature algorithms and certificate authorities which the server would accept.
+In prior versions of TLS, the CertificateRequest message carried a list of signature algorithms and certificate authorities which the server would accept.
 In TLS 1.3, the former is expressed by sending the "signature_algorithms" and optionally "signature_algorithms_cert" extensions.
 The latter is